wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_eth_blockNumber.md

 ---
-title: eth:eth_blockNumber \[POST\]
+title: eth:eth_blockNumber - Ethereum
-description: Returns the index corresponding to the block number of the current chainhead.
+description: Example code for the eth:eth_blockNumber json-rpc method. Сomplete guide on how to use eth:eth_blockNumber json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters